 Where multiple low-level concerns have been shared regarding the same individual these will be kept in chronological order as a running record.
-These records will be kept confidential and held securely, with access afforded only to a limited number of individuals such as the Headteacher, Deputy Designated Safeguarding Leads and the individual they report to such as edit to reflect school practice. - Chair of Governors
+These records will be kept confidential and held securely, with access afforded only to a limited number of individuals such as the Headteacher, and Deputy Designated Safeguarding Leads.